 I like a challenge and I often see people who’ve been told they don’t have a case – sometimes that’s true, but sometimes it just requires a different approach.

 Outside my practice, I care about contributing to a positive, supportive environment for children that is free from poverty, abuse, and racism.
 I am also a huge sports fan.
-I admire the discipline and dedication it takes to be a professional athlete and I’m the proud owner of seasons tickets for the Canucks, BC Lion’s, Vancouver Whitecaps, and the Seattle Seahawks.
+I admire the discipline and dedication it takes to be a professional athlete and I’m a proud supporter of the Canucks, BC Lion’s, Vancouver Whitecaps, and the Seattle Seahawks.